 This will remove the attendee's registration.

-If an issue with a user persists, you can reach out to Team Hopin directly (either by email at email@example.com or using the website chat) and we will swiftly respond and look into the situation, and remove the person from the event on the backend.
+If an issue with a user persists, you can reach out to the support team directly, we will swiftly respond, look into the situation, and remove the person from the event on the backend.

 As with any event, online or offline, things happen.
 People get sick, get called away, or get delayed.
 There are things outside of your control to account for.
 In these scenarios, it’s always good to have a backup plan — maybe another speaker or someone from your team can step in, or a pivot to another area of the event, such as Networking or Sessions.
 Or encourage your guests to explore the Expo area.

 Tip 6 - How to present your slides in the Backstage